 The user most likely to be targeted will have IT systems in place in their business however they will not be IT-focused.
 In other terms this user will probably not have backups, security awareness or remedial plans in place.
 These types of businesses are a prime target as it is often less expensive for them to pay the ransom rather than pay for the remedial work that would result from a ransomware attack.

 Here are some examples of the businesses particularly susceptible to attack:

-For many employees a trip to the hairdressers is a must before the Christmas Party.
-Appointments are booked weeks in advance and a last minute vacancy is rarer than a Bulbasaur in your kitchen (that’s a rare Pokémon in case you weren’t aware).
+For many employees, a trip to the hairdressers is a must before the Christmas Party.
+Appointments are booked weeks in advance and a last-minute vacancy is rarer than a Bulbasaur in your kitchen (that’s a rare Pokémon in case you weren’t aware).
 Imagine what would happen if there were no appointments, no bookings and no waiting list?

 This may sound like a dream come true to many however the effect of ransomware on a hairdressing business can have a disastrous effect.
 Many salons have CRM systems in place that hold all of their customers’ personal information such as D.O.B, name, address and their styling preferences.
 In some cases, notes held on these CRM systems may even include information regarding the customers’ children or spouse.

 Ransomware is used by cybercriminals to encrypt or lock these customer records as well as all calendars and scheduling systems thus leaving the salon in a challenging position.
 The only options available are to pay up or suffer the consequences.
-These consequences can be loss of income as well as reputational damage.
+These consequences can be a loss of income as well as reputational damage.

 Another item on the party-goer’s agenda is the beautician or nail technician.
 Being self-employed or working for a small company leaves many beauticians and nail technicians vulnerable to a ransomware attack.
 Christmas is the busiest time of year for these businesses especially with consumers buying services for both themselves and others as Christmas presents.